Lifting a beam into position during the construction of the first half of the new Broderick Road bridge

 Benefits of the project

-The benefits of these improvements to Johnsonville roads will be:
+The benefits of these improvements to Johnsonville roads are:

-- bus journey times will be improved, with upgraded bus shelters, and provision for future improvements to bus routes and rail travel
+- more reliable bus journey times due to less congestion in the town centre, upgraded bus shelters, and provision for future improvements to bus routes and rail travel

 - commercial and residential growth in Johnsonville will be encouraged, boosting the local economy